Connect with a Local Provider

 We're Mental Health/Disability Services of the East Central Region.
 We help people struggling with difficult thoughts, feelings and behaviors get the treatment they need.

-Here’s how it works: Type your city or zip code into the search bar to see a list of licensed mental health providers near you.
+Here's how it works: Type your city or zip code into the search bar to see a list of licensed mental health providers near you.
 Click the “Next” button to scroll through your options.
 Or click “Select Category” to filter results by the type of provider.
-To make an appointment, click on the website link or call the number listed.
+To make an appointment, click on the website or phone number link.

 Need immediate assistance with a brain health crisis?